 - Resolution on approval of remuneration report

-- Resolution on authorisation of the Board of Directors to resolve on issues of new shares and/or convertibles
+- Resolution on authorization of the Board of Directors to resolve on issues of new shares and/or convertibles

-- Resolution on (A) the implementation of Incentive Program 2021/2024, and (B) directed issue of warrants and approval of transfer of warrants to fulfil the company's commitments under the Incentive Program and to secure social security charges
+- Resolution on (A) the implementation of ESOP2022/2026, and (B) directed issue of warrants and approval of transfer of warrants to fulfil the company's commitments under ESOP2022/2026 and to secure social security charges

-In accordance with the principles for formation of the Nomination Committee adopted by the annual general meeting on 3 May 2016, the Nomination Committee for the annual general meeting 2021 has consisted of chairman Per Sandberg (Sandberg Development AB), Max Mitteregger (Max Mitteregger Kapitalförvaltning), Arne Lööw (the Fourth Swedish National Pension Fund) and Per Olof Wallström (chairman of the Board).
+In accordance with the principles for formation of the Nomination Committee adopted by the annual general meeting on 3 May 2016, the Nomination Committee for the annual general meeting 2022 has consisted of chairman Per Sandberg (Sandberg Development AB), Max Mitteregger (Gladiator), Arne Lööw (the Fourth Swedish National Pension Fund) and Per Olof Wallström (chairman of the Board).

 The Nomination Committee has proposed that lawyer Jakob Wijkander, Mannheimer Swartling Advokatbyrå, shall be elected as chairman of the annual general meeting.

-The Board has proposed that no dividend should be paid for the financial year 2020 and that the company’s available funds of in total SEK 779,416 thousand, including the year’s loss of SEK 177,622 thousand, should be carried forward.
+The Board has proposed that no dividend should be paid for the financial year 2021 and that the company’s available funds of in total KSEK 766,474, including the year’s loss of KSEK -90,446, should be carried forward.

-The Nomination Committee has proposed that the number of Board members shall be seven, that the number of auditors shall be one and that no deputy auditors shall be appointed.
+The Nomination Committee has proposed that the number of Board members shall be eight, that the number of auditors shall be one and that no deputy auditors shall be appointed.

-The Nomination Committee has proposed that fees to the Board, excluding fees for work in the committees, is to be paid with SEK 1,975,000 in total, of which, unchanged, SEK 600,000 is to be paid to the chairman of the Board and, unchanged, SEK 275,000 is to be paid to each other member of the Board who is not employed by the company.
+The Nomination Committee has proposed that fees to the Board, excluding fees for work in the committees, is to be paid with SEK 2,450,000 in total, of which, SEK 650,000 (600,000) is to be paid to the chairman of the Board and SEK 300,000 (275,000) is to be paid to each other member of the Board who is not employed by the company.
 For work in the Audit Committee, an unchanged fee of SEK 125,000 shall be paid to the chairman and a fee of SEK 50,000 shall be paid to each other member.
 For work in the Remuneration Committee, an unchanged fee of SEK 50,000 shall be paid to the chairman and SEK 25,000 shall be paid to each other member.
-The Nomination Committee has further proposed that fees to the auditor is paid as per approved invoice.
+The Nomination Committee has further proposed that fees to the auditor is to be paid as per approved invoice.

-The Nomination Committee has proposed re-election of the Board members Behshad Sheldon, Fredrik Tiberg, Kerstin Valinder Strinnholm, Per Olof Wallström, Hege Hellström and Ole Vahlgren, and new election of Jakob Lindberg.
+The Nomination Committee has proposed re-election of the Board members Per Olof Wallström, Hege Hellstrøm, Jakob Lindberg, Behshad Sheldon, Fredrik Tiberg, Ole Vahlgren and Kerstin Valinder Strinnholm, and new election of Stefan Persson.
 Per Olof Wallström is proposed for re-election as chairman of the Board.
-Mark Never and Martin Jonsson have declined re-election.

 Information about Board members who are proposed for re-election can be found on the company’s website www.camurus.com.

 The Nomination Committee has, in accordance with the recommendation of the Audit Committee, proposed re-election of the registered auditing firm PricewaterhouseCoopers AB for a term of one year.
-PricewaterhouseCoopers AB has informed that Ola Bjärehäll will be auditor in charge, if the company is elected.
+PricewaterhouseCoopers AB has informed that Lisa Albertsson will be auditor in charge, if the company is elected.

 The Board of Directors proposes that the annual general meeting resolves to approve the Board of Directors’ report regarding compensation pursuant to Chapter 8, Section 53 a of the Swedish Companies Act.

-Proposal of the Board of Directors on authorization for the Board of Directors to resolve on issues of new shares and/or convertibles (item 12)
+Proposal by the Board of Directors on authorization for the Board of Directors to resolve on issues of new shares and/or convertibles (item 14)

 The Board of Directors proposes that the annual general meeting resolves to authorize the Board of Directors to resolve on issues of new shares and/or convertibles in accordance with the following conditions: